EvylinaAn/Country_Capital_Quiz_Frontend/README.md

 3. Install dependencies   ---   npm install
 4. Start the development server   ---   npm start
 5. Navigate to localhost:3000 on the browser
+6. Create a '.env' file in the root and add the necessary variables mentioned below.

+## Environment Variables

+1. 'REACT_APP_BACKEND_URL': the value should be the backend url eg. http://localhost:4000

 ## Usage